 The residence order is a legal remedy in the form of an order issued by a court that is meant to protect the victim from further domestic violence.
 It can be issued for a specified period of time or until further order of the court.
 The victim of domestic violence can avail others remedies along with the residence order such as protection of property, custody of children, and maintenance.
 The respondent (accused of domestic violence) still has the right to access the shared household, but they must do so in accordance with the conditions set out in the residence order.

-Residence order under domestic violence act
+An aggrieved person can claim residence order under domestic violence act

-You are entitled to get residence order under section 19 of the Protection of Woman from Domestic Violence Act (DV Act) and reside in the marital home with dignity.
-No person can disturb your possession or commit violence intending to dispossessing you from home.
+You are entitled to get a residence order under section 19 of the Protection of Women from Domestic Violence Act (DV Act).
+Section 17 of the DV Act entitles an aggrieved person to reside in a shared household.
+No person can disturb her possession or commit violence intending to dispossessing her from home.

-Right to reside
+Right to reside in the shared household

 - Restraining them from selling, alienating or disposing of the shared household.